awslabs/anfw-automate/GLOSSARY.md

 | `supported_regions`     | List of Strings       | List of AWS regions supported by the solution for rule updates.
 The region should existing AWS Network Firewall and policy            |
 | `firewall_policy_arns`     | Dictionary      | List of firewall policy arns that can be used to attach the firewall rule groups.
 Dictionary with valid AWS Region as key and List of valid firewall policy arns as value.
 The region should existing AWS Network Firewall and policy should already be in place.
 Please check the [sample config](conf/sample/app.json)  |

-## `stackset.json`
+#### optional Stackset configuration
 Stackset configuration is used to contol stackset deployment in the Delegated Administrator Account.
-Create a configuration file by referring the [JSON schema](conf/schemas/firewall.json), the [sample config](conf/sample/firewall.json) and, parameter glossary below.
+Create a configuration application config file by referring the [JSON schema](app/conf/schema.json), the [sample config](app/conf/sample.json) and, parameter glossary below.

-> You must define configuration for each region you want to deploy the stackset.
-The regions should match the regions configured in `app.json` and region name must be double-quoted for safe YAML parsing. e.g. `"eu-west-1"`
+> Although stackset confiuguration is optional, all the parameters in stackset configuration are required.

 | Parameter                          | Datatype          | Description                                               |
 |------------------------------------|-------------------|-----------------------------------------------------------|